 A method that can be convenient sometimes is

-.
-A parallel to the collections' zip
+zip.
+A parallel to the collections' zip method,

-s.def nameAndAge(name: Signal[String], age: Signal[Int]): Signal[(String,Int)] = name zip age
+it allows you to create a Tuple2-valued Signal from two Signals.def nameAndAge(name: Signal[String], age: Signal[Int]): Signal[(String,Int)] = name zip age

 Preventing infinite loops